Sub-inspector shoots himself dead with service revolver near UP Assembly complex | Law-Order

 Sub-inspector shoots himself dead with service revolver near UP Assembly complex

-A police sub-inspector allegedly shot himself dead at the parking lot in front of the state Assembly complex on Thursday, officials said.
+An on-duty Uttar Pradesh police sub-inspector allegedly shot himself dead at the parking lot located across the state Assembly complex on Thursday, officials said.

-In the suicide note left behind, sub-inspector Nirmal Choubey said that he was ill.
+In the suicide note left behind addressed to the Chief Minister, sub-inspector Nirmal Kumar Choubey said that ''he is going'' and asked the CM to take care of his children.
+He has also stated that he was ill, Commissioner of Police D K Thakur said.

-The police personnel present there took him to the nearby Civil Hospital where he died while receiving treatment, Thakur said.
+The police personnel present there took him to the nearby Civil Hospital where he was declared dead, Thakur said.

-Chaubey, who was from Varanasi district, has left behind a suicide note in which he has mentioned that he was sick.
-The police is investigating the matter, Thakur said.
+In the CCTV footage also, he is seen sitting and then suddenly falling down, Thakur said, adding that there was no one else seen around him.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)